 - Expanded forms of payment including a drive through drop box on the North side of the county building and Point of Sale and inside drop box at the teller windows.

-- Have two certified notaries to assist our taxpayers.
+- Have three certified notaries to assist our taxpayers.